Thick and creamy, nougat and blackforest cherry cake notes and a rich brown sugar finish.

 - Shade Grown

-We have worked tirelessly over the past four years to source truly exceptional, Organic certified coffees from our partners at origin, to formulate an Organic coffee blend that challenges the expectation that coffee can be either amazing quality or organic, but not both.
+The Highwire Organic Blend is a sweet, creamy and fruit-driven blend excellent both black or with milk.
+We have worked tirelessly over the past four years to source truly exceptional, Certified Organic coffees from our partners at origin, to formulate a coffee blend that challenges the expectation that coffee can be either amazing quality or organic, but not both.
 Quite the contrary; we believe that healthy plants, healthy soil and in turn a healthy agricultural ecosystem are integral pieces of the quality chain.

 These coffees from our friends and colleagues in Colombia, Peru and Ethiopia are the best of the best: Coffees produced cleanly, with care taken by and for the communities who produce them, and represent the true future of the coffee industry in each of their countries of origin.